 Placeholder text that needs no explanation.

+You are currently reading some filler text.
 It is useful for a web developer to use placeholder text so they can easily see what different fonts look like on a realistic paragraph.
-There needs to be something here, even though it's not what you might expect on a finished web page.
+At some point someone will replace this block of text with useful words so customers can learn more about the products and services you offer!

 If the last thing you want to do is explain the history of why Latin text is being used as a placeholder in your design, this is the tool for you!
 Feel free to copy and paste this text and use it in your next project to eliminate any questions or concerns a client might have.